 Instrument and Control Systems Technicians typically work in teams with electrical and electronics engineers and plant managers.
 They go to work in offices, laboratories, factories, and plants to carry out specific job tasks.
 They may start the day with engineering or manufacturing theory and move to assembly-line work.

-Technicians may work in day or night shifts depending on the industry and their specific jobs.
+Technicians may work day or night shifts depending on the industry and their specific jobs.
 Those who work in government facilities usually work a standard work week without overtime.

 One hour you may be installing equipment and the next maintaining a related device.
 Later in the day, you may build, calibrate, or repair other equipment.
 At other times you may test and adjust electronic circuitry, devices, and computerized equipment.